bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldvaluetypelookup.md

 # Pay and Bill - CustomerRequiredFieldValueTypeLookup

-Represents the possible value types for Customer Required Fields (CRF).
+Acts as a reference for the allowed data types for customer required fields, ensuring proper validation and consistency across record entries.

 CRUD Access - READ ONLY